gaji-asif/assignment-refactor-master/README.md

-# Developer at Droppe - React refactoring task
+# This is a Refactored React Project

 ## Available Scripts